 In April 2023, the Organization entered into an agreement to lease building space which required 12 monthly payments ranging from \$1,500 for the first 2 months with a base rent of \$3,000 for the other 10 months.
 The lease liability was measured at a discount rate of 2.88%, which is the Organization's risk-free borrowing rate.
-As a result of the lease, the Organization reported a right of use asset with a net book value of \$27,111 at June 30, 2023.
+The lease turned to a month to month lease after the initial lease's expiration in April 2024.
+As a result of the lease change, the Organization reported a right of use asset with a net book value of \$ - 0 - at June 30, 2024.